For Faculty Members & Researchers

 To request support, please submit your manuscript, data file, reviewer comments, journal requirements, research idea, topic description, or any available research material for initial assessment.

 After reviewing your request, Scopus Publication Support Center will provide a clear recommendation, scope of work, timeline, deliverables, and quote.
+Work begins after agreement on the service scope, deliverables, timeline, and payment terms.